INN/news-match-popup-plugin/readme.txt

 Upon activating this plugin, you should receive a notice in the WordPress plugin dashboard telling you that the plugin has been activated and a new default popup has been created.
 You can also check for a "News Match Default Popup" at **Popup Maker > All Popups** in the WordPress Dashboard.

-Once the plugin has created the default popup, you can go ahead and uninstall the plugin.
+Once the plugin has created the default popup, if you don't want to use News Match Popup Basics' popup suppression features, you can go ahead and uninstall News Match Popup Basics.

 == Frequently Asked Questions ==